Ttactic/COVID19/README.md

 - `Matplotlib`

 ## Data
-The analysis uses COVID-19 data from the "covid_day_wise.csv" file.
+The analysis uses COVID-19 data from the "covid_19.csv" file.

 ## Visualizations
 The script generates line plots for various metrics, such as confirmed cases, deaths, recovered, and more.